Martez Ivey: Carolina Panthers

 Ivey signed with the Carolina Panthers on April 6, 2021.
 He was waived on August 28, 2021.

 Toronto Argonauts

 On October 15, 2021, Ivey signed with the Toronto Argonauts.
+He appeared in one game for the Argos during the regular season.

 Edmonton Elks

-The Edmonton Elks traded for Ivey just before the 2022 CFL season, acquiring him and Jalen Collins from the Toronto Argonauts for a 2023 6th Round Draft Pick.
+The Edmonton Elks traded for Ivey just before the 2022 CFL season, acquiring him and defensive back Jalen Collins from the Toronto Argonauts for a 2023 6th Round Draft Pick.
+Ivey played in 15 games for the Elks in his first season with the club.
+After missing training camp and both preseason games, Ivey was added to the active roster on May 29, 2023, after he resolved an issue with his passport.